buttonsrtoys/gen_expects/README.md

         });
     }

-And your done with your test!
+And you have written your widget's first test!

 ## The details